Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 Other Popular Star Trackers Available

-There are new and innovative tracking camera mounts popping up every year.
-I believe this is a big reason why the hobby of astrophotography has increased in popularity as a whole, especially with the daytime photography crowd.
+New and innovative tracking camera mounts are popping up every year.
+I believe this is a major reason astrophotography has become more popular, especially among daytime photographers.

-The models discussed in this post are not the only options available, just the ones I have reviewed myself personally.
+The models discussed in this post are not the only options available; they are the ones I have personally reviewed.
 Here is a short list of some of the other star trackers available today:

 Thank you Trevor for all this information.
 I followed your recommendations and bought a SkyGuider Pro a year ago: what an impressive portable mount!